techservicesillinois/elmr/README.md

 Property | Description
 ---|---
-`edu.illinois.techservices.elmr.redis.CanConnect` | Used by `edu.illinois.techservices.elmr.SessionDataImplTests.java` to flag a connection to a locally running Redis instance can be connected to.
+`edu.illinois.techservices.elmr.redis.CanConnect` | Used by `edu.illinois.techservices.elmr.SessionDataImplTests` to flag a connection to a locally running Redis instance can be connected to.
 Set to `true` to use the local redis instance or leave unset to not run the test.

 ## Installing

 Unpack the file `elmr-distribution.tar.gz` on your filesystem.
-The directory tree will be a traditional Tomcat server tree:
+The directory structure will be a traditional Tomcat server tree:

     elmr
     ├── bin                (control scripts)